Training, Consultation, and Supervision

 Motivational Interviewing Basics (3-6 hours): A primer on MI, usually split into two sections.
 The first covers spirit and style of MI, establishing rapport, and OARS (open ended questions, affirmations, reflections, summaries: the four basic MI skills) with many role plays to try out a variety of skills.
 The second section is usually for more experienced practitioners who have taken an MI class before who want to delve more into change talk and agenda-setting with clients, as well as discussing resistance and how to roll with it in the room.

-MacKenzie is passionate about presenting and sharing information and has twenty years of teaching experience.
+MacKenzie is passionate about presenting and sharing information and has over twenty years of teaching experience.
 She began her career in public speaking as an adolescent, creating school-based peer education programs around LGB issues for middle and high schoolers in her community.
 She continued to speak on panels covering topics including queerness and spirituality during her college career.
 At Crisis Support Services, MacKenzie not only led training sessions for volunteers and interns on agency programs at Crisis Support Services, but also spoke in the community about teenage depression and suicide.
 She has been a professor at the Wright Institute since 2017.